Skip to content

 A Cloud Recording is created every time an event is started.
 The recording can be downloaded or published after the event is ended or paused.

-If your plan doesn’t include VoD support, you can download the mp4 file from the recording page.
-In case of a multilingual video, the downloaded MP4 file contains a single video stream with all additional languages as separate audio streams.
+Recordings can be published to VoD (including speech translations and closed captions).
+You can also download the mp4 file from the recording page.
+In case of a multilingual video, the downloaded MP4 file contains a single video stream with all additional languages as separate audio streams (except for AI speech translations, which can be downloaded separately as AAC files).
 To be able to hear them, you need a video player that supports switching the Audio Tracks (e.g. VLC player).

 Notes: